kruize/autotune/tests/README.md

 <AUTOTUNE_REPO>/tests/test_autotune.sh -c minikube --tctype=functional --testsuite=app_autotune_yaml_tests --testcase=sla_class -r /home/benchmarks --resultsdir=/home/results
 ```

+## How to test a specific autotune module?

-To run all tests for dependency analyzer (da) module execute the below command:
+To run the tests specific to a autotune module use the "testmodule" option.
+For example, to run all the tests for dependency analyzer module execute the below command:
 ```
 <AUTOTUNE_REPO>/tests/test_autotune.sh -c minikube --testmodule=da -r /home/benchmarks --resultsdir=/home/results
 ```